The Matter of Mind Control

 “Over the years we have become very well-organized.”
 Ettore said “Part of living in a secret community is keeping tabs on everyone in case they go rogue.”

 “The potential for conspiracy is still…” Giovanni began to say, worriedly, but Abigail cut him off.

 “The majority of mages are perfectly able to tell right from wrong.”
 She said.
 “Mind control is an insidious power, a fundamental violation of someone’s rights as a human being.
 It wasn’t allowed before the Days of Revelation, and it’s not tolerated now.”

 “That’s certainly an…optimistic viewpoint.”
 Giovanni settled on.

-“Well, perhaps more reassuringly, there are only five mages in Rome, and you’re looking at almost half of them.
-The third is an alchemist, the fourth is fifteen years old and lives with the Ranger-General, and the Fifth is a Senator.”
+“Well, perhaps more reassuringly, there are only six mages in Rome, and you’re looking at almost half of them.
+The third is an alchemist, two others are teenagers and live with the Ranger-General, and the sixth is a Senator.”